Marie-ClairePRO/Restorate_Misalignment_of_Video/README.md

 1.  **Loading Video Frames:** It reads the input video frame by frame.
 2.  **Temporal Stacking:** For each current frame, it considers the immediately preceding frame.
 3.  **Per-Row Optimization:** For each row of the current frame, the code learns:
-    * **Horizontal Shift:** An optimal horizontal displacement to correct line misalignments.
+    * **Horizontal Shift:** An optimal noninteger horizontal displacement to correct line misalignments with pixel interpolation.
     * **Temporal Alpha:** A blending factor (between 0 and 1) to interpolate between the current frame's row and the corresponding row from the previous frame.
 This addresses the temporal mixing of fields.
 The alpha value is learned independently for each row, allowing for spatially varying temporal correction.
 4.  **Total Variation Minimization:** The optimization process aims to minimize the total variation in the output frame.
-This acts as a smoothness constraint, encouraging visually plausible corrections.
+The total variation is the sum of absolute values of the difference between each consecutive two lines.
 5.  **Frame-by-Frame Processing:** The code processes the video frame by frame, applying the learned corrections sequentially.

 ## Example Visualizations

-Below are example frames from a problematic video, illustrating the issues this code aims to resolve:
+Below are example frames from the problematic video that inspired this work :

-**1. Original Frame (Upper part relatively good):**
+**1. Original Frame (Good upper part, bad lower part):**

 ![](original_2.png)

-**2. Same Frame (Odd lines from previous frame - Lower part relatively good):**
+**2. Same Frame (Odd lines from previous frame - Bad upper part, good lower part):**

 ![](mixed_fields_2.png)

 As you can see, in this frame, the upper portion appears relatively stable in the original, while the lower part shows signs of field misalignment.
-When we simulate having the odd lines from the previous frame, the lower part improves, suggesting a temporal mixing issue that varies spatially.
+When we simulate having the odd lines from the previous frame, the lower part improves but the upper part deteriorates, suggesting a temporal mixing issue that varies spatially.

-**3. Original Frame (Lower part relatively good):**
+**3. Original Frame (Bad upper part, good lower part):**

 ![](original_1.png)

-**4. Same Frame (Odd lines from previous frame - Upper part relatively good):**
+**4. Same Frame (Odd lines from previous frame - Good upper part, bad lower part):**

 ![](mixed_fields_1.png)

 In this different frame, the lower part of the original is better, while the upper part exhibits artifacts.
-Again, simulating the odd lines being from the previous frame improves the upper section, highlighting the non-constant spatial and temporal nature of the problem.
+This time, simulating the odd lines being from the previous frame improves the upper section, highlighting the non-constant spatial and temporal nature of the problem.

 ## Generalization to Other Misaligned Videos

-While initially developed for a specific case, the underlying principles of this code can be generalized to other videos suffering from similar misalignments:
+While initially developed for this specific case, the underlying principles of this code can be generalized to other videos suffering from similar misalignments:

 * **Horizontal Jitter:** The per-row horizontal shift correction can address various forms of line instability.
 * **Interlacing Artifacts:** The temporal blending, even when only considering the previous frame, can help reduce "combing" artifacts arising from misaligned or temporally offset fields.